 If you’re not interested in a bidet, then opt for recycled toilet paper.
 This may not cut down on your waste, but it will prevent more trees from being cut down.

 10. Install a bamboo floor

 Let’s address the elephant in the room.
-Bamboo floors are green as hell, but they can’t be recycled, reused, or composted at the end of the lives because of the manufacturing processes used to create them.
+Bamboo floors are , but they can’t be recycled, reused, or composted at the end of the lives because of the manufacturing processes used to create them.
 However, the chances are that this won’t matter to you because that bamboo floor is going to last and last and last.